 - British editors at the English-language Wikipedia adamantly refuse to label the War of Jenkins' Ear (1739-1748) a British defeat, pointing that there wasn't British land lost to Spain and that the war was subsumed into the War of the Austrian Succession from 1740 anyway.
 Never mind that the war was started by the British government, with the explicit aim of conquering Spanish colonies, and that the British invasions of New Granada and Cuba (deemed easy at the time of the war's declaration) were soundly defeated.
 Plus, the side backed by Britain in the War of Austrian Succession (Austria) lost land to Spain and her ally, Prussia.

 - The American Revolution was fought with this trope in mind once the Shot Heard 'Round The World was fired that April morning in 1775.
-George Washington wasn't the most tactically sound general, and overall throughout the war the Continental Army lost more battles than won — the New York/New Jersey campaign in the summer of 1776 was an especially bad time for them as the Continental Army was outmaneuvered, bloodied, and forced to retreat from New York.
+George Washington wasn't the most strategically sound general (he was rather prone to Complexity Addiction when it came to battle plans) and overall throughout the war the Continental Army lost more battles than won — the New York/New Jersey campaign in the summer of 1776 was an especially bad time for them as the Continental Army was outmaneuvered, bloodied, and was only able to retreat from New York after not being destroyed entirely after the Battle of Long Island thanks to fortuitous bad weather.
 But Washington understood that in the long term his top priority was to preserve the Continental Army as a fighting force to oppose the British, who had to transport and supply their troops from an ocean and three weeks' travel away while they could organize local militia much more quickly to buy time for the Americans to solicit help from Britain's rivals on the European continent, chief among them France.
-Even the British taking the main ports (Boston, New York, Philadelphia, and Charleston were at various points all captured) wasn't enough — they would have to go out into the countryside to defeat the rebellious colonies there.
+Even the British taking the main ports (the five largest cities of Boston, New York, Philadelphia, Charleston, SC and Newport, RI were at various points during the war all occupied) wasn't enough — they would have to go out into the countryside to defeat the rebellious colonies there.
 Which they couldn't do before France and other European rivals joined in, sealing Britain's military fate at Yorktown in 1781 and their political fate soon after when Lord North was ousted as Prime Minister.

 - In the other war of 1812, the battle of Russians against Napoleon at Borodino falls under this trope.
 Neither side won the actual battle: Napoleon's goal was to destroy the Russian army while the Russians had defense of Moscow as their prime objective; neither side succeeded.
 The Russians lost far more men than the French and was forced to leave the field and opened the way for Napoleon to take Moscow, but since they had at least managed to hold their ground for awhile against a stronger force while also exhausting the Grande Armée so that they couldn't chase down and destroy them outright, it was demoralizing for the French, which contributed to the unraveling of military order after the city fell.
 The fact that Napoleon had not prepared for a long campaign meant that the onset of General Winter was a debilitating blow to the Grande Armée, who was forced to retreat from Russia with such heavy losses that erstwhile allies Austria and Prussia turned on him.